-The estimated potential dose for approximately 30-month removal of the MPPB is 0.08 mrem.
+The estimated potential dose for the approximately 33-month deconstruction of the MPPB is 0.08 mrem.
 This dose estimate for the entire project period represents less than 1% of the 10 mrem/yr standard and less than 5% of the radiological dose one would receive by taking a one-way flight from Washington, D.C. to Seattle, WA.
-The annual dose release from the WVDP in 2022, including both airborne and waterborne pathways, to MEOSI was 0.017 mrem/yr.
+The annual dose associated with WVDP operations in 2023, including both airborne and waterborne pathways, was 0.032 mrem/yr.